mohammedzee1000/ci-firewall/README.md

 - *AMQP URI*: The full URL of amqp server, including username/password and virtual servers, if any. looks for `AMQP_URI` env if set or can be passed as argument to cli.
 - *Jenkins Robot User Name*: The name of the robot account to log into jenkins with.
 The user MUST be able to cancel builds for the given project.
 Looks for `JENKINS_ROBOT_USER` if set or can be passed as argument
 - *Jenkins Robot User Password*: The password of above user.
 Looks for `JENKINS_ROBOT_PASSWORD` env, or can be passed as argument to cli
-- *MultiNode*: If set to true, must have a test node db (see multinode testing below).
+- *Multi OS(optional)*: If set to true, must have a test node db (see multi OS testing below).
 Can be passed to cli

+More details down below.

 **NOTE**: When the worker is run, as below, it will ensure that 2 environment variables `BASE_OS=linux|windows|macos` and ARCH=`amd64|aarch64|etc` are available to your setup and run scripts, alongwith any other envs you pass to it.